International Communal Studies Conference on

 Stephen Gaskin is the second character in this story.
 He was a charismatic eclectic philosopher, a proto-hippie in the Gary Snyder/Albert Hoffman/Lou Gottleib vein and he styled himself as a "beatnik," rather than a digger, provo, hippie, or some other term bandied about in the popular and underground press.
 His skill, as he once told a gathering in San Francisco, was the ability to talk intelligently while stoned for longer than most people.

 "Stephen," as he was known simply in the Haight Ashbury, emerged as a popular figure in 1967 by holding a series of Monday night classes, first at San Francisco State, where he worked as a teaching assistant under S.I.
 Hayakawa, then at the Glide Memorial Church and the Straight Theater.
 As each of these venues were filled to capacity, he would move to larger rooms, finally winding up at The Family Dog, a rock hall on the beach, where every Monday night, as many as 2000 people would converge to listen to this six-foot, blond-goatee'd poet speak of Beat Zen and Buddhist economics: revolution without confrontation, peace through fair relationships, and the redemption of American values.
-In October, 1970, Stephen announced he was adjourning his free class for the winter, and set out on the road with his school bus.
+In October, 1970, Stephen announced he was adjourning his free class for the winter, and set out on the road with his school bus and an entourage of 60 converted buses with matching white roofs.
 As he traveled, other schoolbuses started following his trail.
 He would speak at a college and immediately there would be two or three new buses or vans added to the caravan.
-Soon there were 60 vehicles, carrying more than 400 people, wandering like a village on the interstate, stopping for a day here or there to earn gas money, buy some engine parts, or have a baby.
+Soon there were 80 or more vehicles, carrying more than 400 people, wandering like a village on the interstate, stopping for a day here or there to earn gas money, buy some engine parts, or have a baby.

-From the Farm special missions were sent to provide rapid response independent dosimetry after Three Mile Island and Chernobyl; to equip the Rainbow Warrior with the scanning radio equipment it needed to escape detention in a Spanish harbor; to squat a tenement in the South Bronx which, after training residents as Emergency Medical Technicians, would become a 24-hour free ambulance service; to sit in and be arrested at Diablo Canyon, Shoreham, and missile silos in Wyoming; to organize and host a gathering of 30,000 people on the Mall in Washington, D.C. to protest nuclear power; to run free clinics for non-green carded refugees in the Northeast and Southwest, battered women's shelters in the rural South, and police training programs in non-violent conflict resolution and victim-offender reconciliation.
+From the Farm special missions were sent to provide rapid response independent dosimetry after Three Mile Island and Chernobyl; to equip the Rainbow Warrior with the scanning radio equipment it needed to escape detention in a Spanish harbor; to squat a tenement in the South Bronx which, after training residents as Emergency Medical Technicians, would become a 24-hour free ambulance service; to sit in and be arrested at Diablo Canyon, Shoreham, missile silos in Wyoming and the nefarious School of the Americas in Geogia; to organize and host a gathering of 30,000 people on the Mall in Washington, D.C. to protest nuclear power; to run free clinics for non-green carded refugees in the Northeast and Southwest, battered women's shelters in the rural South, and police training programs in non-violent conflict resolution and victim-offender reconciliation.

 In 1984, the Farm almost ceased to exist, brought down by a series of financial reverses and internal strife that were at first glance incomprehensible to those who examined the business ledgers.
-The Farm survived, but only after decollectivizing and giving up many of its more ambitious plans, downsizing and being, to a much greater extent, assimilated into the surrounding culture.
+The entire collective debt of residents at that time was less than is usually carried month-to-month on the average citizen's credit card ledger.
+The threat came not from the size of the debt but from a liquidity crunch that suddenly appeared as major creditors (among these Vanderbilt University hospital and several national banks) called in bills and loans or raised interest to unpayable levels, even as a national recession reduced income to the main community enterprises.
+The Farm survived, but only after decollectivizing and giving up many of its more ambitious plans, selling its most profitable businesses, downsizing, invoking severe austerity, and being, to a much greater extent, assimilated into the surrounding culture.
 It was partly in search for some clues to this sudden transformation that I have pursued the FBI's secret files for more than a decade.

 My first request to the FBI under the Freedom of Information Act ("FOIA") was in 1977 (Slide).
 The FBI replied by asking for my and Stephen Gaskin's fingerprints (Slide).
 I respectfully declined (Slide), pointing out that nothing in the FOIA placed such a requirement upon requesters.
 The FBI refused to provide anything more (Slide), and I neglected to pursue the matter for some years.
 In 1987, a lawsuit by the Center for Constitutional Rights on behalf of the Committee In Solidarity with the People of El Salvador ("CISPES") uncovered a massive program by the FBI targeting the Sanctuary movement.
 (Slide) Among the CISPES discoveries was a clandestine program by the Reagan Administration to round up and imprison in special detention camps a wide range of social activist groups.
 The plan, dubbed "Operation Nighttrain" or "REX-84," was originally conceived while Reagan was Governor of California, by emergency management officials who were subsequently brought to Washington and put in charge of the Federal Emergency Management Agency ("FEMA").8 The FEMA plan, under the direction of Attorney General Edwin Meese, was to be implemented in the event that the United States went to war with communist elements in Central America, such as the Sandinista government in Nicaragua.
 It is possible that the timely CISPES disclosure of the existence of Operation Nighttrain kept the United States from what would surely be another Vietnam War, although it did not keep Reagan and his staff from pursuing a more clandestine Iran-Contra initiative (until Eugene Hassenfus was shot down and taken prisoner).
 What sparked my interest was that The Farm was listed among the subversive groups targeted by FEMA, presumably because of it's program to educate Guatemalan teenagers in appropriate village technology by bringing them to Tennessee on H-3 training visas (Slide).